marcensie/TMPS_LAB_1/README.md

 ```
 ### ISP: Each class has only the methods it needs, and no unnecessary methods or dependencies are added.

-### DIP: The code follows the DIP by depending on abstractions rather than concrete implementations.
-For example, the Converter class depends on the abstract class UnitConversion, and the ConversionTypeSelector class depends on the interface defined by the UnitConversion class.
+### DIP: The Converter class depends on the UnitConversion abstract class and not on its concrete implementations.
+This is achieved through the use of dependency injection in the Converter constructor, where an instance of a concrete subclass of UnitConversion is passed as an argument.
 ```
 class UnitConversion(ABC):
     @abstractmethod